powerpak/pathospot-compare/README-database.md

 You may notice that we chain through two intermediary tables, [`tStocks`](#tstocks) and [`tExtracts`](#textracts), to get from [`tAssemblies`](#tassemblies) to their respective [`tIsolates`](#tisolates).
 This is because we prefer to store the provenance of intermediary steps in our stocking and sequencing process in case they need to be debugged or repeated.
 If you don't need such detail, you can feel free to use the exact same string for `isolate_ID`, `stock_ID`, `extract_ID`, and `assembly_ID`, and simply create dummy entries in [`tStocks`](#tstocks) and [`tExtracts`](#textracts) for each assembly-isolate pair to link them all together.

 You may add columns to any of the tables to store additional fields, or additional tables; the following represents a minimal schema rather than an exact requirement.
-In the following descriptions, **PK** refers to a primary key, and **FK** refers to a foreign key.
+In the following descriptions, **PK** refers to a _primary key_, and **FK** refers to a _foreign key_.

 ### tAssemblies